emulsify-ds/compound/README.md

 [Single Directory Components](https://www.drupal.org/project/sdc) will be a Drupal standard and historically, Emulsify has been doing something similar already.
 By doing some adjustments in Compound components, Emulsify will support SDC and make it seamless.

+A full annotated example of a `component.yml` file can be found [here](https://www.drupal.org/node/3352951)

 ### Upgrading Compound component